Is a Kitchen Island Ideal for Your Home?May 20, 2013

-Kitchen islands have started to become a popular trend for custom homes.
+Kitchen islands have started to become a popular trend for newly constructed homes.
 The island allows you to still prepare meals without having your back facing family and guests.
-It gives extra storage space and counter room to prepare meals, while still allowing you to be entertaining when hosting parties.
+It gives extra storage room and counter space to prepare meals while still allowing you to be entertaining when hosting parties.

-Raised Island Counters: Raised island counters can separate the cooking space from the sitting space by having part of the counter raised.
+Raised island counters can separate the cooking space from the sitting space by having part of the counter raised.
 This prevents children’s fingers from reaching out to the cutting board as you are chopping up vegetables.
-Take into consideration the people who will be sitting at the raised counter, because elderly people who have limited movement may find it hard to sit at high bar stools.
-For some raised counter designs in a custom home, the lower section of the counter is for people to sit at in lower chairs as you cook along the raised part of the counter that is at a comfortable height.
+Take into consideration the people who will be sitting at the raised counter because elderly people who have limited movement may find it hard to sit at high bar stools.
+For some raised counter designs in a custom home, the lower section of the counter is for people to sit at in lower chairs as you cook on the raised part of the counter that is at a comfortable height.

 Pick The Kitchen Island That Works For You

 Kitchen islands are truly a versatile place that you can customize to your desires so that it is both a functional and aesthetic in your space.
-You can incorporate cutting boards, special bins, cabinets, stoves, grills, burners and even the sink into a kitchen island.
+You can incorporate cutting boards, special bins, cabinets, stoves, grills, burners, and even the sink into a kitchen island.
 Choose the type of island counter that will be beneficial to your cooking needs as well as safe for members of your family so everyone can enjoy being in the kitchen.
 Call Custom Home Group at 717-284-4090 to get started on your custom home!